Securities Arbitration Timeline: How Long Does FINRA Arbitration Take?

 What is the deadline for filing a FINRA arbitration claim?

-FINRA Rule 12206 requires claims to be filed within six years of the occurrence or event giving rise to the dispute.
-However, state statutes of limitations may impose shorter deadlines depending on the type of claim.
-Consulting with an attorney promptly after discovering potential misconduct helps ensure you do not miss applicable deadlines.
+FINRA Rule 12206 generally makes a claim ineligible for arbitration if six years have elapsed from the occurrence or event giving rise to the dispute.
+That eligibility rule is separate from state and federal statutes of limitations, which may impose shorter deadlines depending on the claim type.
+Consulting with an attorney promptly helps preserve your options.

 Can I speed up my securities arbitration case?

 Several factors can expedite your case: filing a thorough, well-documented Statement of Claim; responding promptly to all discovery requests; being flexible with scheduling; and exploring early settlement opportunities.
-If you are elderly or seriously ill, you may qualify for expedited proceedings under FINRA rules.
+If you are elderly or seriously ill, FINRA may expedite the matter so the claim can proceed more quickly.

 What percentage of arbitration cases settle before hearing?